damonallison/swift-fundamentals/README.md

     * Pointers are hidden by default.
     * Type safety (generics : Array<String> > NSArray).
     * Explicit type casting required.
-    * Any type can be `optional`, even "primitives" like Int.
     * Conditionals must be boolean expressions.
     * Switch automatically `break`s.

+    * Optionals :
-    * Optionals : one true "empty" (sentinal?) value to rule them all (nil, NSNotFound, 0, etc..)
+	  * One true "empty" (sentinal?) value to rule them all (nil, NSNotFound, 0, etc..)
+      * Any type can be `optional`, even "primitives" like Int.

     * Object initialization : all properties must have a value or the object fails initialization.
         * Much better than Objective-C's `if (self = [super init])` initializer.
         * Also much safer and strict.
 Objective-C was more confusing, especially around when you could use `self`.

     * Defer : better way to clean up resources.
     * Error handling is clean, performant in that it doesn't unwind the stack.